BOSHU Uchiwa (fans)

-The making of rigid fans in the Kanto area centered on Edo (Tokyo), began sometime during the Edo period (1600-1868), when the nearby province of Boshu was producing quantities of bamboo for fans.
-The actual making of what has come to be known as the Boshu rigid fan, however, started sometime toward the end of the 1870s and by 1884, these fans were the biggest selling item produced in the area's Awa county.
+The production of uchiwa fans in the Kanto region began sometime during the Edo era (1600-1868).
+At the time, the province of Boshu in modern-day Chiba Prefecture was producing large quantities of bamboo, which is the raw material for uchiwa fans.
+The production of what came to be known as the Boshu fan started around the end of the 1870s, and by 1884, they were the biggest selling item produced in the province.

-The ribs, in fact, are made by finely splitting a single narrow culm (stem) of bamboo and spreading them out into a fan-shape, to which some handmade Japanese paper, silk or cotton is carefully attached before an edge is fashioned and the butt of the handle is painted.
+The ribs are made by finely splitting a single narrow bamboo stem and spreading out the strands to form the desired shape.
+Then, Japanese washi paper, silk or cotton is attached, the edge is fashioned and the handle is painted.

-A readily available source of very flexible, good quality medake used for these fans was growing in the area and their production provided a welcome source of income from a ""cottage industry"" for the wives and daughters of local fishermen.
-It was from these simple beginnings that the industry developed.
-The result of this highly skilled and delicate work is a craftwork, which is both strong and beautiful to behold.
+The abundant supply of flexible, high-quality medake bamboo growing in Boshu Province provided a welcome source of income for the wives and daughters of local fishermen.
+Starting as a simple cottage industry, the production of Boshu fans has developed into a modern craft industry.
+The result of this highly skilled and delicate craft is a work of art that is both strong and beautiful to behold.

 How to make

-A single, round culm (stem) of medake is carefully split and used to make the frame of the fan.
-Next, Japanese washi paper, silk or cotton is carefully spread over the ribs and then glued, the rim of the fan is then fastened, and design painted to complete the fan.
+A single, round stem of medake bamboo is split to make the frame.
+Then, Japanese washi paper, silk or cotton is carefully spread over the ribs and glued.
+Next, the rim of the fan is fastened, and finally, the design is painted.